Early Years’ Songs: 10 Reasons to use them with your 3 – 6 year olds

-The more often 3 – 6 year olds sing, the more they develop their abilities to respond accurately to a steady beat.
+The more regularly 3 – 6 year olds sing, the more they develop their abilities to respond accurately to a steady beat.
 They also become better at listening.
-As a result, this feeds into every other aspect of their lives.
+As a result, this ‘listening with concentration’ feeds into every other aspect of their lives.

 Songs unleash creativity, imagination and wonder!

 Once children become familiar with a song or rhyme, they start to play with it.
 As a result, they start to take ‘ownership’ of the song and make it their own.

 This ‘song-play’ can take a variety of forms; Firstly, they may add extra notes or rhythms.
 Then, they may change the words.
 After that, they might choose to lengthen or shorten the song-structure.
 Alternatively, they may decide to leave gaps of silence (where they are thinking the songs in their minds).
 Or they may make countless other adaptations.

 All these reactions demonstrate creative responses.
 These responses come from an in-depth familiarity of the song, which in itself demonstrates a growing confidence in what each child can now ‘do’ with the song.

 At this stage, the song becomes a creative soundscape.
 It is now a launching pad for so many other original ideas.
 Now that the children know the song so well, they start to experiment with it by, for example, changing some of the words, actions, or rhythms.

 These developments bring wonder to all who experience them!
 The children gain so much pleasure from ‘playing’ with the songs!